Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility: Summary of results

-As we will show, this contribution stems from a diffusive polarisation of solute around the colloid, due to the interfacial boundary condition of zero normal solute diffusion flux.
-More generally, we also demonstrate that Onsager reciprocal relations in colloidal diffusion do not need to be postulated: they emerge directly from the symmetry of the LRT, provided that hydrostatic and hydrodynamic stresses are carefully decoupled within a suspension at LTE.
+More generally, we demonstrate that continuum-mechanical Onsager reciprocal relations in colloidal motion emerge directly from the symmetry of the LRT, provided that hydrostatic and hydrodynamic stresses are carefully decoupled within a suspension at local thermodynamic equilibrium.